 According to the Bundesgerichtshof, the invitation to pay for unordered services constitutes a misleading commercial act within the meaning of Paragraph 5(5) of the Federal Court of Justice.
 1 sentence 2 case 1 UWG if the consumer in the defendant referred to the invitation takes away the claim that he has ordered the service.
 It is hard to imagine how this might not be the case.

 What is particularly problematic is that the Federal Court of Justice expressly abandons its previous case law on identity theft.
-The judges now consider that there is an unfairness under Paragraph 5(5) of the 1 sentence 1 UWG does not preclude the trader from acting in the erroneous acceptance of an order actually available to him when requesting payment.
+The judges now consider that there is an unfairness under Paragraph 5(5) of the 1 sentence 1 UWG is not precluded by the fact that the trader acted on the erroneous assumption, for which he cannot be blamed, that an order had actually been placed.
 Thus, even if, for example, the online retailer is not to blame for the fake order, he is acting illegally by sending a payment request.
 Whether the provider has made an error is therefore irrelevant in the future.
 This is extremely far-reaching.

 According to the BGH, the invitation to pay for services not ordered but provided falls within point 29 of the Annex to Paragraph 3(3) of the 3 UWG if the trader erupts from an order in error and the error is not the cause of the entrepreneur’s responsibility.